ThibaultFeugere/vulnerable-symfony/README.md

 Make sure to use Doctrine ORM and check if you are using a [Doctrine SQLi safe API function](https://www.doctrine-project.org/projects/doctrine-dbal/en/current/reference/security.html).

+You shouldn't use concatenation and go for prepared statements to execute your queries.

 #### OS Command Injection

-This happens when a server-side code like PHP make a call host machine.
+This happens when a server-side code like PHP make a call to host machine.

 TODO : add reverse shell